MHindermann/mas/text/draft.md

 Utility.save_json(keywords_counted, "/analysis/keywords_counted.json")
 ~~~~

 The median number of keywords for an item in the sample data set is 6 with an IQR of 4 (min = 0, Q1 = 4, M = 6, Q3 = 8, max = 87).
-Of course, items in the sample data set with a number of keywords below the first and above the third quartile are highly suspect from a qualitative point of view: when it comes to subject indexing, some terms are required, but more is usually worse.
+Of course, items in the sample data set with a number of keywords below the first and above the third quartile are highly suspect from a qualitative point of view: when it comes to subject indexing, some terms are required, but more is usually not better but worse.
 Items with too few or too many keywords will be discussed in more detail in section [section "Assessment"](#assessment)

 ## Reconciliation